fmazzant/fmazzant/README.md

 - MeshLab, an open-source project for the treatment of unstructured 3D meshes.
 The project is mostly based on the VCG library, developed at ISI-CNR

+- Analysis and development of a framework for defining web components (described in XML-based language)

 <!--
 **fmazzant/fmazzant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.